+Barry Udelson

-Barry Udelson Aquaculture Specialist aquaculture@cornell.edu
+Aquaculture Specialist aquaculture@cornell.edu

-industry, its constraints, and opportunities for growth, New York Sea Grant conducted a needs assessment in 2021 followed by an overall report in 20221.
+To better understand the New York aquaculture industry, its constraints, and opportunities for growth, New York Sea Grant conducted a needs assessment in 2021 followed by an overall report in 20221.
 This was done to establish what specific support is required for the state's aquaculture industry's success.
 There is a large range of diversity throughout the state with multiple finfish operations (e.g., trout, bass, salmon, etc.), and many shellfish operations throughout Long Island that are also interested in expanding their production to include macroalgae (e.g., sugar kelp).
 Despite the diversity of the industry, similar needs were identified across all sectors of aquaculture.